The-Animonculory/AVO-AE/Readme.md

 To safely add mods to AVO, please read [the guide](https://github.com/The-Animonculory/AVO-AE/blob/main/Adding%20mods%20to%20AVO.md), which covers some of the details you need to know.

+**NOTE**: A mod that extends Survival mode is present in this list.
+[Survival Mode Improved SKSE](https://www.nexusmods.com/skyrimspecialedition/mods/78244) will **enable survival mode** by default.
+You can either disable the mod, or, if you want Survival Mode not auto starting, you can change the value of "bAutoEnableSMOnNewGame" in the ini to 0.

 ## Updating the modlist

 Before updating, please check the changelog and back up your saves.
 You may need to start a new game after certain updates.